 You'll also want to opt for a buildable formula.
 Even very highly pigmented blushes can go on sheer for those who prefer a subtle effect and allow you to add product slowly for a more vivid flush.

 How do you apply cream blush?

-Cream blush can be applied in a few different ways.
-You can dab it on with your fingers or tap it on with a makeup sponge.
-Another option is to use a traditional blush brush.
+You can dab it on with your fingers, tap it on with a makeup sponge, or use a traditional blush brush.
 Many come in sticks, which makes them super easy to apply to your cheeks.
-Just don't forget to blend!

 Can you apply cream blush over powder foundation?